kongware/ftor/README.md

 Version 0.9.10 (unstable)

-**I am currently working on a proper unifiction algorithm and some subsumption rules.
-It is a bit tricky, so please bear with me!**

-**Please note:** This repo is experimental and still work in progress.
+**Please note:** This repo is broken and currently under construction.
 <br><br>

 ## What

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
+In essence it includes a type system and a functional programming library building upon it.

 ## Why

-Functional programming in Javascript is frustrating as soon as you leave contrieved examples behind and try to solve real world problems, because...
+Functional programming in Javascript is cumbersome as soon as you leave contrieved examples behind and try to solve real world problems, because...

-* beyond first class functions Javascript doesn't offer much on a native level
-* there is only a relatively small ecosystem and an insufficient tooling
-* there is no type system preventing you from writing bad algorithms
+* there is no type system preventing us from writing poor code and algorithms

-# Type System

-At its core ftor consists of a pluggable run-time type system with the following features:

-* parametric polymorphism
+* there is no built-in mechanism to separate evaluation from execution and thus to impose purity
+* there are no decent debugging tools for programs with a great deal of lambdas
+* there is no union type to model the world with alternatives instead of hierarchies

+## Milestones

+[x] standalone unification algorithm (Hindley-Milner) [ ] incorporate unification into the type checker
+[ ] revise homogeneous Array type
+[ ] revise homogeneous Map type
+[ ] revise Tuple type
+[ ] revise Record type
+[ ] revise Algebraic data types
+[ ] introduce row polymorphism
+[ ] incorporate Promise type
+[ ] incorporate Iterator/Generator types
+[ ] explore a special effect data type
+[ ] add higher-rank types
+[ ] add kind system
-* higher rank types (rank-2)
+[ ] add higher kinded types
-* recursive types
-* arrays, lists, tuples, maps, records
-* and real tagged unions

-While ftor attempts to catch type errors as early as possible - ideally at definition time, a run-time type checker is of course not equivalent to a static type system, that is to say it doesn't guarantee a type error free application.
-Consider ftor rahter as a useful supplement to unit tests and a suitable debugging tool for functional programmers.

-ftor respects common coding habits in the Javascript community and simultaneously tries to sensitize developers for type-directed, functional programming.
-This process is a delicate balancing act sometimes...
+## Differences to _Flow_/_TypeScrip_

+ftor...

+* is a run-time type checker that cannot provide the same soundness as static type systems can do
+* focuses on parametric and row polymorphism<sup>1</sup> and thus doesn't support subtyping
+* pursues a nominal typing strategy, because this kind of typing is more sound than structural typing<sup>2</sup>
+* strongly relies on the functional paradigm

+<sup>1</sup><sub>also known as static duck typing</sub>
+<sup>2</sup><sub>Nominal typing means that types are distinguished by name rather than by structure</sub>

 ## Pluggable

+ftor doesn't ship with a compiler that removes the typing information from your code base.
+Instead your code remains as-is and the type system is merely disabled as soon as you're done with the development stage.
+To ensure good performance, ftor is designed to have the smallest possible footprint when it is not active.

+You may now be worried that your packages are bloated with useless type logic.
+However, most of the additional logic consists of type annotations, which have a self-documenting character.
+So the extra bytes are worth it.

+While ftor's API supports you in not creating dependencies to the type system, it cannot prevent you from doing so.
+So please keep an eye on that.

+You can incorporate the type checker infinitely variable into your program.
+It goes without saying that the more portions of your program are typed, the more type safety you can get.

-When you import ftor the type checker is disabled by default.
-You have to enable it in the source code before the first type check.
-Ideally it should be enabled during the development stage for convenience and disabled on the live system to save the run-time costs.
+When you import ftor the type checker is disabled by default and you have to enable it explicitly:

 ```Javascript
 import * as F from ".../ftor.js";